carpentries/instructor-training/_episodes/18-management.md

 > Go to the [workshop template repository]({{ site.workshop_repo }}).
 >
 > * If you have a GitHub account (or don't mind quickly creating one) and are comfortable doing so,
-> follow the directions to create a workshop website using your local location and today's date.
+> follow the directions to begin creating a workshop website using your local location and today's date.
 >
 > * Alternatively, have a look at the video tutorial linked on the instructions page.
 With any time
 > remaining, have a look at the websites for [upcoming Carpentries workshops][https://carpentries.org/upcoming_workshops/] on our website.